f0ti/thesis/obsidian/aerial/Kanban.md

 ## ToDo

-- [ ] decide on dataset format(contain point information and association map)
+- [ ] fix bug on coordinate values in C
+- [ ] write a pipeline for other models
+- [ ] write own loss function

 ## Progress